nadiasemprebon/CAPSTONE_FRONTEND/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+## 🙏 Acknowledgements
+I would like to express my gratitude to my colleagues Andrea Petruzzo and Simone Giarnera for their invaluable support.
+Your help has been essential in the completion of this project.
+Thank you! 😊

 ## 📄 License